anjuliw/reel-to-reel/README.md

 reel-to-reel provides a simple player for ascii animations.

-the ascii-player component expects a frames array, with each frame as an escaped(?) string to be placed in a <pre> tag. see examples in the 'models' folder.
+the ascii-player component expects a frames array, with each frame as an escaped(?) string to be placed in a `pre` tag. see examples in the 'models' folder.

-## SETTINGS
+### SETTINGS

-currently implemented settings:
+**currently implemented settings**

 displayconsole

 playcontrols

 speedcontrols

 interval

 framecount

-future settings:
+**future settings:**

 autoplay

 loop/continuous

-## HELP
+### HELP

 please to have suggestions for how to negotiate with strings and Ember (safestring?) and maybe avoid the pre tags. i.e. another way to compose the model?